ryanhellyer/unique-headers/readme.txt

 Requires at least: 4.3
 Tested up to: 7.0
 License: GPLv2 or later
-Stable tag: 2.1
+Stable tag: 2.1.1

-Adds the ability to use unique custom header images on individual pages, posts or categories or tags.
+Add unique custom header images to individual pages, posts, categories, or tags.

+== Description ==

 This plugin has been actively maintained since 2012 and is used on over 20,000 websites worldwide.

-== Description ==

 = Features =
 The <a href="https://geek.hellyer.kiwi/products/unique-headers/">Unique Headers Plugin</a> adds a custom header image box to the post/page edit screen.
 You can use this to upload a unique header image for that post, or use another image from your WordPress media library.
 When you view that page on the front-end of your site, the default header image for your site will be replaced by the unique header you selected.